Things I Would Like to See Improved in Specialty Coffee

 Before I go into what I see as the problems with specialty coffee, I will provide some background on myself.
 In addition to being the publisher of INeedCoffee, I am a huge fan of going to coffee shops.
-In the last ten years, I have been to several hundred different cafes, mostly in Seattle but also in the San Francisco Bay Area, Portland, Vancouver, and Victoria.
+In the last ten years, I have been to several hundred different cafes, mainly in Seattle but also in the San Francisco Bay Area, Portland, Vancouver, and Victoria.

 As much as the coffee industry has improved in the last decade, I feel there is room for improvement.
 Here are a few ideas.